Axway/amplify-central/content/en/docs/manage_asset_catalog/asset_management.md

 6. In Group Resources, find the available API resources you want to link, and click on the Link icon.
 For each resource, select the appropriate version.
 Default is **Latest**.
 Click **Link Versions**.
 7. Configure the Access Request handling, Manual or Automatic, and click **Next**.
 8. Add the Access Rights for the asset, and click **Next**.
 9. Provide the Category, Tags, and Attribute details for the asset.
-Click **Save**.
+Click **Next**.
-10. Click **Save Draft and Exit** to exit Asset Creation.
+10. At the **Preview Asset** step, you can view the Asset details prior to creation.
+At his point you can click on **Save** to create the asset in a draft state.
+Alternatively, you can click on **Save & Activate** to create a new asset version release in an **Active** state for consumption in a product definition.

-The asset is created in **Draft** state.
+If the asset is created in **Draft** state.
 To use this asset in a product definition, you must move the asset to an **Active** state by activating the asset.

 ## Activate an asset